deathworlders/online/content/books/deathworlders/chapter-03-eventful-month.md

 *"♪...a good time to stay in and cuddle, but put me in summer and I'll be a...♫* ***HNNGH!!"***

 With one last effort, he heaved the log on top of the stack.
-He watched it rattle into place, patted some snow out of his beard, then thrust his hands triumphantly into the air.
+He watched it rattle into place, patted some snow out of his beard.
+He stood silently enjoying the simple pleasure of his own labors, then suddenly thrust his hands triumphantly into the air.

-*"Happy snowman!!!"*
+**"Happy snowman!!!"**

 The shout made snow fall off a nearby tree before vanishing forever into the faint, dead, white-noise hiss of gentle snowfall.
 He grinned, then threw a few of his remaining split logs into the fire pit and grabbed a cup of the "coffee" he made from roasted alien nuts.
 It warmed his hands and his belly as he sat on his bed and treated himself to a short, well-earned break.